Spotlight Lucky 15: four horses to back on Tuesday

 Read these next:

-'She should prove tough to catch' - Robbie Wilders with three plays at Lingfield on Tuesday

-The Punt Acca: Lee Sharp's three horse racing tips at Hamilton, Lingfield and Nottingham on Tuesday
+The Punt Acca: Laurence Morter's three horse racing tips at Kempton on Tuesday

-Tuesday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.